rootstrap/react-redux-base/README.md

 **Install [Yarn](https://yarnpkg.com/en/docs/install)** - Fast, reliable, and secure package manager

+## Server Side Rendering
+This base is already set up with a Node server for SSR.

+The command `yarn ssr` will compile the server and client.

+### Fetching data
+The server is prepared to fetch data directly from the backend before rendering the HTML.

 ## Deploying to AWS S3
 1. **Add the environment variables for each .env** AWS_BUCKET, AWS_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
 2. **Run the command to deploy with an environment** `ENV=your_environment yarn deploy`

+## Deploying to Heroku
+1. **Add all the environment variables in .env to Heroku**
+2. **Add the env variable NPM_CONFIG_PRODUCTION=false to Heroku**
+2. **Deploy your branch to Heroku**

 ## Technologies